-System modes available to the user are dependent on control type.
+System modes available to the user are dependent on control type chosen from Engineering Menu (tyPE) or BACnet object [MSV7] Control Type.

-4-Pipe Cooling or Heating with Auto Changeover - This the default control type in this thermostat.
+Dual Stage Heat and Cool with Auto Changeover - This the default control type in this thermostat.
 Mostly used for standalone operation.
 The thermostat will switch between Cool and Heat modes automatically.
-In this control type, the user will be presented with a choice of Heat or Ventilation@Heat when the thermostat is in Heat mode (automatic), and Cool or Ventilation@Cool when the thermostat is in Cool mode (automatic).
+In this control type, the user will be presented with a choice of

+Heat or Ventilation@Heat when the thermostat is in Heat mode (automatic), and Cool or Ventilation@Cool when the thermostat is in Cool mode (automatic).

-4-Pipe Cooling or Heating with Manual Changeover - In this control type the thermostat will wait for a command from user or BACnet supervisor to switch between Cool and Heat modes.
+Dual Stage Heat and Cool with Manual Changeover - In this control type the thermostat will wait for a command from user or BACnet supervisor to switch between Cool and Heat modes.
 The user will be presented with a choice of Heat or Ventilation@Heat when the thermostat is in Heat mode, and Cool or Ventilation@Cool when the thermostat is in Cool mode.
 The user can choose to switch between Cool and Heat modes using the MODE button.

 BACnet controlled - In this control scheme, the built-in thermostat algorithm can be bypassed, and the thermostat can be controlled over the BACnet network with commands from the supervisor device.
 The logic executing in the supervisor (such as Niagara or Sedona logic) can control the thermostat over the BACnet network.
-To put the thermostat in

-BACnet network control mode, use the Lock [AV18] object bit 9: Control DOs by thermostat algorithm "0" (default) or BACnet supervisor "1" (add decimal=512).
+To put the thermostat in BACnet network control mode, use the Lock [AV18] object bit 9: Control DOs by thermostat algorithm "0" (default) or BACnet supervisor "1" (add decimal=512).

-Cool Only and Heat Only modes (nullified/disabled in firmware) are control types listed in the BACnet object and Engineering Menu object but are not available for use.
+Cool Only (nullified/disabled in firmware), and Heat Only (nullified/disabled in firmware) control types are listed in the BACnet object and Engineering Menu object but are not available for use.